We are committed to providing an accessible user experience for all website visitors.

 Aside from the unique theming, comfortable beds, delicious restaurants and relaxing pools, there are plenty of other reasons we recommend staying on property at Universal Orlando Resort.
 For one, getting to and from the parks is super quick!
 Just hop on a shuttle or water taxi to Universal CityWalk or take one of the many walking paths.

 Additionally, staying at a Universal hotel means you have access to Early Park Admission!
-That means you can enter Universal's Islands of Adventure and/or Universal Studios Florida one hour before the park opens OR Universal's Volcano Bay 30 minutes before the park opens.
+That means you can enter Universal Islands of Adventure and/or Universal Studios Florida up to one hour before the park opens OR Universal Volcano Bay up to 30 minutes before the park opens.